vprudhviraju34/WebApp_Automation_Linux/roles/LIN_ibm_iim/README.md

 Author Information
 ------------------

-This role was created by Hewlett-Packard-Enterprise for Daimler
+This role was created by ITT APAC Webapp team

 Support
 -------

-In case of support - please contact Hewlett-Packard Enterprise
+In case of support - please contact Webapp team at dwa_128-iti_webappteam_npm-editor@daimler.com